-Mike Baker enters his second year as the head volleyball coach at CBC.
+Mike Baker enters his third year as the head volleyball coach at CBC.

 In addition to his coaching resume, Baker has been a long-time official, working contests for the Big West, GNAC, Northwest Conference, and Pac-10.
 Regardless of his role, Baker has worked as an advocate for the sport, promoting it wherever he has traveled.